ebochlogyrou/dynamixel_pkg/README.md

 **Note:** The inverse_kinematics node is not debugged yet.

-## How to test the inverse kinematics node
+## How to test and optimize the inverse kinematics node

 The File src/nodes/in_kin_new_angles/main_in_kin_sym_test.py is the PPyrhon file used for testing the inverse Kinematics and also optimizing it.
 You can Execute it directly in your IDE